-Federal firearms laws define which individuals are not eligible to exercise their 2nd Amendment right to bear arms.
+Federal gun possession laws define which individuals are not eligible to exercise their 2nd Amendment right to bear arms.

 - Any person convicted of a felony or a domestic violence misdemeanor